jstewmc/rtf/README.md

 $group->getControlWords('b') == [$b, $b0];    // returns true
 $group->getControlWords('b', 0) == [$b0];     // returns true
 $group->getControlWords('b', false) == [$b];  // returns true
 ```

-Keep in mind, you'd probably call this on the document's root group to return an array of all the specific control words or control symbols in the document.
+Of course, you'd probably call the `getControlWords()` method on the document's root group to return an array of all the specific control words or control symbols in the document.

 ### All elements